 Interestingly, the tie has two extant labels (I love that word, "extant," which means surviving or remaining, still in existence, and I can't resist using it to describe vintage tie labels, which often do NOT survive), but both of the labels are manufacturer labels, rather than one being the seller's label, as is more customary.
 The labels read as follows:

-SUPERBA CRAVATS
+SUPERBA CRAVATSand

 Since 1873